iFadi/LUHShibAuth/README.md

 ```
 to check if there are errors.

-## Tested on the following ILIAS Versions:
+## Tested on the following ILIAS Versions
 * v7.x
 * v8.x

+## Changelog

+#### v1.0.1:
+* Add falling back mechanism to the default ILIAS login, if "ext_account" is not available
+* Login/Username is now all in capital